 15. How they got their name

 Not too many people know that Daft Punk originally went under the name ‘Darlin’ and had a third member, Laurent Branocwitz.
-The trio kicked off their careers as a rock band and sent a single ‘Cindy So Loud’ to English magazine Melody Maker, where it was described as Daft Punk.
+The trio kicked off their careers as a rock band and sent a single ‘Cindy So Loud’ to the English magazine Melody Maker, where it was described as Daft Punk.
 This prompted the three to disband; Guy-Manuel and Thomas formed what would turn out to be arguably the most important electronic music band of all time, while Laurent became a part of the reasonably successful rock band Phoenix.

 14. Christmas decorations